7 Wedding Colour Palettes That Will Define 2026

 • Best for: Spring and summer garden ceremonies, estate venues with manicured grounds

-• Ontario love: Think Dundurn Castle in Hamilton or a garden venue in Stratford — anywhere with columns, trimmed hedges, and gorgeous natural light
+• Venue tip: Think estate venues and garden properties — anywhere with columns, trimmed hedges, and gorgeous natural light

 The secret to pastels is keeping every shade in the same tonal family.
 You're mixing warm (blush, peach) with cool (lavender, lilac), and the butter yellow is what bridges them.
-When it's done right, the whole palette reads as one soft, romantic statement instead of a bag of Easter candy.
+Without that bridge, the palette reads as indecisive.
+When it's done right, the whole room reads as one soft, romantic statement instead of a bag of Easter candy.
+It's the most technically demanding palette to execute well — but when it lands, it's incomparable.

 How to Choose Your Palette